microsoft/DiskANN/README.md

 - 	Then build all the other binaries using the ALL_BUILD project that is part of the solution
 - 	Generated binaries are stored in the diskann/x64/Debug or diskann/x64/Release directories.

-To build from command line, change to the "build" directory and use msbuild to first build the "diskpriority_io" and "nsg_dll" projects.
+To build from command line, change to the "build" directory and use msbuild to first build the "nsg_dll" project.
 And then build the entire solution, as shown below.
 ```
 msbuild src\dll\nsg_dll.vcxproj
 msbuild diskann.sln